odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 In the :ref:`howto/rdtraining/firstui` chapter, we saw that reserved fields was used for specific behaviors.
 For example, the ``active`` field is used to automatically filter out inactive records.
 We added the ``state`` as a reserved field as well.
-It's not time to use it!
+It's now time to use it!
 A ``state`` field is used in combination with a ``states`` attribute in the view to display buttons conditionally.